-Stuffed Aloo Paratha, is not a complicated recipe as you are thinking.
-This the easiest method for masala coated potato which is stuffed in wheat flat bread.
-These parathas do not require any side dishes, as they are already loaded with slurping masalas.
+Stuffed Aloo Paratha is not as complicated a recipe as you are thinking.
+This is the easiest method for masala-coated potato stuffed in wheat flatbread.
+These parathas do not require side dishes, as they are already loaded with slurping masalas.

-3. Make small frills and start wrapping up the masala ball with the dough.
+3. Make small frills and wrap the masala ball with the dough.

-4. Seal them perfectly by making the dough sticks well.
+4. Seal them perfectly by making the dough stick well.

-5. Dust them with flour and pat it gently with the hands.
+5. Dust them with flour and pat it gently with your hands.
 And using a rolling pin, gently press to for circles.

 6. Dust it with flour whenever it is necessary.
 Make sure the masala spreads evenly for the entire circle.